-The incident shall be reported via the Privacy Protection Authority's eservice and shall include information on:
+The incident shall be reported via the Swedish Authority for Privacy Protection's e-service and shall include information on:

 - what kind of incident is it?

 - which categories of persons may be affected

 - how many people it touches

 - what consequences the incident may have

 - what measures have been taken to counter potential negative consequences.